-In recent years the NMFS turned to developing remote sampling technologies and molecular marker techniques to continue its ETP life-history studies.
-NMFS scientists collected small samples of blubber from wild dolphins using projectile biopsy techniques and developed markers to measure progesterone levels and to identify pregnant female dolphins, and steroid hormone levels to characterize physiological condition (Kellar et al. 2006; 2009; 2013a; 2014; 2015).
-NMFS and IATTC scientists have also expanded the use of aerial photogrammetry from counting and measuring dolphins (Allen et al. 1980; Scott et al. 1985; Barlow et al. 1998; Gerrodette et al. 2002; Caretta et al. 2011) to life-history studies of pelagic dolphins (Perryman and Lynn 1991; 1993; 1994; Scott and Perryman 1991).
-Photogrammetric data can be enriched by the more traditional, biological samplebased life-history metrics, and the integration of the two data types can extend time series to facilitate monitoring biological changes through time, especially reproductive output, which reflects the influence of environmental conditions on individual animals (Perryman and Lynn 2002; Cramer et al. 2008; Chivers et al. 2016).
-More recently, the development of small unmanned aerial vehicles (UAVs) to view pelagic cetaceans is contributing to life-history studies, especially animal condition and reproductive success (Durban et al. 2016).
-These developments, coupled with the further understanding of the influence of natural and anthropogenic stressors and how to measure them (e.g., Hart et al. 2015), can increase our ability to study and monitor pelagic dolphin populations.
+NMFS, however, developed remote sampling technologies and molecular marker techniques to continue its life history studies.
+They developed molecular techniques to quantify steroid hormones from the small samples of skin and blubber collected from wild dolphins using projectile biopsy techniques (Kellar et al. 2006; 2009; 2014; 2015).
+They have also expanded the use of aerial photogrammetry from counting and measuring dolphins (Allen et al. 1980; Scott et al. 1985; Barlow et al. 1998; Gerrodette et al. 2002; Caretta et al. 2011) to life history studies of pelagic dolphins (Perryman and Lynn 1991; 1993; 1994; Scott and Perryman 1991).
+Photogrammetric data can be enriched by the more traditional, biological sample-based life history metrics, and the integration of the two data types can extend time series to facilitate monitoring biological changes through time, especially reproductive output which reflects the influence of environmental conditions on individual animals (Perryman and Lynn 2002; Cramer et al. 2008; Chivers et al. 2016).
+More recently, the development of UAVs to view pelagic cetaceans is contributing to life history studies, especially animal condition and reproductive success (Durban et al. 2016).
+These developments, coupled with the further understanding of the influence of natural and anthropogenic stressors and how to measure them (e.g., Hart et al. 2015) can increase our ability to study and monitor pelagic dolphin populations.

-7.2.
 Biological data collection